 ABCB1 (P-glycoprotein): Response to Medications, HRT, and Environmental Toxins

 P-glycoprotein, encoded by ABCB1, acts as a cellular efflux pump that actively pushes out drugs, environmental toxins, and hormones from cells before they can accumulate.
-It’s highly expressed at the blood-brain barrier, intestinal lining,kidneys, placenta, and skin, making it a first-line defense against toxins – and medications.
-Genetic variants affect medication efficacy across a wide range of drugs, HRT response, Alzheimer’s-related amyloid clearance, and Parkinson’s risk from pesticide exposure.
+It’s highly expressed at the blood-brain barrier, intestinal lining, kidneys, placenta, and skin.
+Genetic variants affect medication efficacy, HRT response, amyloid clearance, and Parkinson’s risk from pesticide exposure.

 Will statins give you muscle pain?
 SLCOB1 and ABCG2

-Statins lower cholesterol by inhibiting HMG-CoA reductase, but before they can act in the liver they have to be transported into liver cells via SLCO1B1 (OATP1B1).
-When this transporter doesn’t function well, statins remain in circulation longer — and the numbers are striking: one copy of the key SLCO1B1 variant raises myopathy risk up to 5-fold, and two copies up to 17-fold.
+Statins lower cholesterol by inhibiting HMG-CoA reductase, but before they can act in the liver, they have to be transported into liver cells via SLCO1B1 (OATP1B1).
+When this transporter doesn’t function well, statins remain in circulation longer.
+SLCO1B1 variants raise myopathy risk from statins.
 A second transporter gene, ABCG1, also plays a role in cholesterol transport and has been linked to either muscle pain or liver problems from statins.

 Heavy metal detoxification genes